-When adverbs are usually placed at the end of the sentence:
+Adverbs that tell us when are usually placed at the end of the sentence.

 - I'm going to tidy my room tomorrow.

-Goldilocks ate some porridge. (the time is more important)
+- Later Goldilocks ate some porridge. (the time is important)

 - Goldilocks ate some porridge later. (this is neutral, no particular emphasis)

-"For how long" adverbs are usually placed at the end of the sentence:
+Adverbs that tell us for how long are also usually placed at the end of the sentence.

 - My mother lived in France for a year.

 - I have been going to this school since 1996.

 In these adverbial phrases that tell us for how long, for is always followed by an expression of duration, while since is always followed by an expression of a point in time.